Manuel Cepeda Vargas

-Manuel Cepeda Vargas (13 April 1930 — 9 August 1994) was a lawyer and Senator of Colombia, gunned down in Bogotá on 9 August 1994 as part of a campaign against of the Patriotic Union.
-A Communist party politician, he had been a Member of the Chamber of Representatives of Colombia from 1992 to 1994, and had served a sentence in prison because of his political ideology, charged for revolutionary activity.
+Manuel Cepeda Vargas (13 April 1930 — 9 August 1994) was a lawyer and Senator of Colombia, gunned down in Bogotá on 9 August 1994 as part of a campaign against the Patriotic Union.
+A Communist party politician, he had been a Member of the Chamber of Representatives of Colombia from 1992 to 1994.
+In 2010, the Inter-American Court of Human Rights determined that Colombia violated the Inter-American Convention On Human Rights in their handling of Cepeda's case.

 Biography

 Early life and education

 Manuel Cepeda Vargas was born April 13, 1930, in Armenia, department of Quindío.
 While studying at the Universidad del Cauca, he joined the Colombian Communist Party in 1952.

 Career

 In 1958, at the VIII Congress of the Colombian Communist Party, he was elected to the party's Central Executive Committee.
-He was put in charge of rebuilding the Colombian Communist youth, JUCO, and was made that group's general secretary.
-In his work with JUCO, he worked with Jaime Bateman Cayón, Hernando González Acosta, Yira Castro (his future wife), Loyal Brown Jaime and Miller Chacón.
+He was put in charge of rebuilding the Colombian Communist Youth (JUCO) and was made that group's general secretary.
+In his work with JUCO, he worked with Jaime Bateman Cayón, Hernando González Acosta, Yira Castro (his future wife), Jaime Pardo Leal and Miller Chacón.

 Cepeda Vargas was jailed for revolutionary activity in 1964.
 While imprisoned in La Modelo, he wrote the poetry book Vencerás Marquetalia ("You will overcome Marquetalia"), a tribute to the Marquetalia Republic.

+Cepeda Vargas and his family were forced into exile in 1965, moving to Czechoslovakia.
+After the Prague Spring, they moved again to Cuba.
+The family returned to Colombia in 1970.

 He was a columnist for the weekly Proletarian Voice (later known as the Weekly Voice), which he later directed.
 The paper continuously denounced the repression of the Colombian Communist Party (PCC), National Union of Opposition (UNO) and the Patriotic Union (UP).

 Cepeda Vargas was named Secretary General of the Colombian Communist Party in 1992, succeeding Álvaro Vásquez.
 He was elected to the senate on the Patriotic Union ticket.